 The steps involved in the generative design process are:

-- First, define design goals: The first step is clearly defining the design goals, including performance criteria, functional requirements, and constraints.
+- Define design goals – The first step is clearly defining the design goals, including performance criteria, functional requirements, and constraints.

 The generative design offers several advantages over traditional design methods, including: